CesiumGS/3d-tiles/b3dm/README.md

 _TODO: code example reading header_

-The body immediately follows the header, and is composed of two fields: `Batch Table` and `glTF`.
+The body immediately follows the header, and is composed of two fields: `Batch Table` and `Binary glTF`.

 ## Batch Table